Quantum-inspired Chemical Rule for Discovering Topological Materials: Introduction

-For practical screening, a material is classified as topological when $g^{Q}(M) > 0$ and trivial when $g^{Q}(M) < 0$ (Fig.~\ref{fig:main_figure}a).
-Applying this rule in a high-throughput workflow, we screened a large materials database and performed first-principles (DFT) verification of representative predictions (Fig.~\ref{fig:main_figure}b).
+For practical screening, a material is classified as topological when $g^{Q}(M) > 0$ and trivial when $g^{Q}(M) < 0$ (Figure~\ref{fig:main_figure}a).
+Applying this rule in a high-throughput workflow, we screened a large materials database and performed first-principles (DFT) verification of representative predictions (Figure~\ref{fig:main_figure}b).
 Importantly, this quantum-inspired approach identifies five previously unreported topological materials overlooked by the classical counterpart, demonstrating its enhanced discovery capability and value for accelerating materials design.